apache/trafficserver/doc/admin-guide/files/storage.config.en.rst

 named partition, directory or file (in bytes), and :arg:`volume` is the volume number used in the files :file:`volume.config` and :file:`hosting.config`. :arg:`id` is used for seeding the :ref:`assignment-table`.
-You must specify a size for directories; size is optional for files and raw partitions. :arg:`volume` and arg:`seed` are optional.
+You must specify a size for directories; size is optional for files and raw partitions. :arg:`volume` and :arg:`id` are optional.

 .. note::

-   The :arg:`volume` option is independent of the :arg:`seed` option and either can be used with or without the other, and their ordering on the line is irrelevant.
+   The :arg:`volume` option is independent of the :arg:`id` option and either can be used with or without the other, and their ordering on the line is irrelevant.

 .. note::